World Wide Fund for Nature: Policy-making

-The organization convinces and helps governments and other political bodies to adopt, enforce, strengthen and/or change policies, guidelines and laws that affect biodiversity and natural resource use.
-It also ensures government consent and/or keeps their commitment to international instruments relating to the protection of biodiversity and natural resources.
+The organization convinces and helps governments and other political bodies to adopt, enforce, strengthen and/or change policies, guidelines, and laws that affect biodiversity and natural resource use.
+It also ensures consent by governments and/or keeps their commitment to international instruments relating to the protection of biodiversity and natural resources.

-In 2012, David Nussbaum, Chief Executive of WWF-UK, spoke out against the way shale gas is used in the UK, saying: "... the Government must reaffirm its commitment to tackling climate change and prioritise renewables and energy efficiency."
+In 2012, David Nussbaum, chief executive of WWF-UK, spoke out against the way shale gas is used in the UK, saying: "... the Government must reaffirm its commitment to tackling climate change and prioritise renewables and energy efficiency."

 Collaboration

 The organisation works on a number of global issues driving biodiversity loss and unsustainable use of natural resources, including species conservation, finance, business practices, laws, and consumption choices.
 Local offices also work on national or regional issues.

 WWF works with a large number of different groups to achieve its goals, including other NGOs, governments, business, investment banks, scientists, fishermen, farmers and local communities.
 It also undertakes public campaigns to influence decision makers, and seeks to educate people on how to live in a more environmentally friendly manner.
 It urges people to donate funds to protect the environment.
 The donors can also choose to receive gifts in return.

-In October 2020, WWF was named as one of the alliance partner's of Prince William's Earthshot Prize, to find solutions to environmental issues.
+In October 2020, WWF was named as one of the alliance partner's of Prince William's Earthshot Prize to find solutions to environmental issues.

-In March 2021, WWF announced an extension of their partnership with H&M to address sustainable supply chain practices.
+In March 2021, WWF announced an extension of its partnership with H&M to address sustainable supply chain practices.